ucbrise/hypersched/README.md

 **People**: Richard Liaw, Romil Bhardwaj, Lisa Dunlap, Yitian Zou, Joseph E. Gonzalez, Ion Stoica, Alexey Tumanov

+For questions, open an issue or email rliaw [at] berkeley.edu

+**Please open an issue if you run into errors running the code!**

 ## Overview

 HyperSched a dynamic application-level resource scheduler to track, identify, and preferentially allocate resources to the best performing trials to maximize accuracy by the deadline.